Bitmex Launches Multi Asset Margining: Simplifying Trading For Derivatives Markets

 Start trading with a preferred margin currency.

-For the full details on how Multi Asset Margining works on BitMEX, visit the FAQ page here or the BitMEX blog .
+For full details on how Multi Asset Margining works on BitMEX, users can visit the FAQ page here or the BitMEX blog .

 About BitMEX